 This is a great time to do a KiwiSaver health check to ensure you’re on track to achieving your goals.
-In this article we’ll provide our top tips to conduct your own KiwiSaver health check.
+In this article, we’ll provide tips for conducting your own KiwiSaver health check.

 Your KiwiSaver provider invests contributions on your behalf.
 You pay tax on the money your investment earns (Inland Revenue, 2022).

 If your KiwiSaver scheme is a widely-held superannuation fund, your investment earnings are taxed at 28% (Inland Revenue, 2022).